-Cindy Rowe has been an art producer in advertising agencies since 1994.
+Cindy Rowe has been an art producer in commercial advertising agencies since 1994.
 She started her career at BBDO/Los Angeles, where she worked on the Apple Computer, Pioneer Electronics, Starbucks and Best Western Hotels accounts.
 After six years in that role, she left BBDO to become Manager of Art Production at Saatchi & Saatchi Los Angeles in 2000, overseeing the department while working on many exciting Toyota projects.
 A popular reviewer, she brings her unique perspective to her critiques at PSPF.

 Sarah Rozen is the Photo Director at Women’s Health.
 Prior to that she was Photo Director at Fast Company, Entertainment Weekly and People Special Issues.Reviewer Preference:I prefer to see beauty, fashion and environmental portraits.

 Glenn Ruga is an Independent Curator, Founder and Director of Social Documentary.net and is the former Executive Director of the Photographic Resource Center and the former publisher of Loupe magazine.
 He is currently on the Board of Advisors of Childrens Eyes on Earth, an international environmental photography organization focusing on the work of children.
 Reviewer's Preference: Documentary, editorial, and fine art.
 No fashion, product, or advertising please.

 Dana Salvo is the owner of Clark Gallery.
 Clark Gallery exhibits contemporary art in all media by emerging, mid-career and established artists from the Northeast and nationally.